WilliamQLiu/williamqliu.github.io/_posts/2024-12-26-data-engineering.md

   * Idempotent pipelines
   * Slowly-Changing Dimensions

+3.)
+Conceptual Data Modeling
+* What is conceptual data modeling
+* Find bad requirements
+* Why you should work backwards from metrics (e.g. revenue)
+* Who should contribute to this process? (who adds noise and who adds value)
+* The pain that happens when you get this wrong
+* The "living your best life" work shop

 # 1 - Dimensional Data Modeling

 Dimensions are attributes of an entity (e.g. user's birthday, user's favorite food)